nwtaf/YOLOv8-ARCL-Telnet-Tracker/README.md

 Displays what the camera sees, includes time stamps for portions of camera setup.

 ### Setup.sh
 This was an attempt at an automated setup script for raspberry pi device.
 This script is still immensely useful if manually entered line-by-line instead of being run as a .sh.
+It is broken and should not be run as .sh.

 ### YoloCam
 Contains a software defined camera that saves calibration checkerboard images to `src\calibration\Chessboards` and incrementally names them as `snapshot_#.png`.